 Late Gothic Novels and Gothic Influence

 After its peak, the sturdy assembly of tropes that was the gothic novel largely crumbled, but all its parts remained successful.
-There were more scathing parodies, like Thomas Love Peacock's Nightmare Abbey, but the novel crumbled as well from within.
-Gothic narratives began to include more original settings, plots and themes and thus watered down.
+There were more scathing parodies, like Thomas Love Peacock's , but the novel crumbled as well from within.
+Gothic narratives began to include more original settings, plots and themes and thus began to water down their essence.
 Examples of such late, less gothic gothic novels are Dracula, which included a contemporary time period, effectively bringing the gothic past into the here and now, Wuthering Heights, which focused on realistic social horror and Frankenstein, which introduced moral and philosophical questions and a science theme.
 Moreover, borders between the genre and other genres began disappearing with, for instance, poetry borrowing from the gothic and poets like Byron becoming a new type of gothic hero.
 Finally, the gothic began to subdivide into subgenres, with genres like Southern gothic (for creepy stories in the USA's antebellum South) emerging.
+Nightmare Abbey

 During the Victorian age and the 20th century, the lines moreover also blurred because of a host of new genres taking aspects from the gothic novel.
 Ghost stories became popular and writers like Charles Dickens and Sheridan Le Fanu used many gothic tropes in them as well.
 Penny dreadfuls initially also leaned heavily on gothic novels, for instance in The Mysteries of London, before becoming more obsessed with Jack The Ripper-like crime.
 Psychological thriller, fantasy and crime drama early on also took from the gothic, which can, for instance, be seen in the work of Edgar Allen Poe.
 Lastly the Wilkie Collins- style mystery novel and sensationalist novels, such as Lady Audley's secret relied heavily on gothic aspects for their popularity as well.